gabybudel/DBHC/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Adjusted the description (introduced abbreviations)

-* Added an example for testing

-* Shortened examples
+* Removed the assumption that class of matrix has length 1

 ## Test environments
-* local Windows 10 install, R 3.4.4
+* local Windows 10 install, R 4.2.2
 * Ubuntu 14.04 (on travis-ci), R 3.4.4

 ## R CMD check results